aiven/devportal/docs/products/kafka/concepts/kafka-tiered-storage.rst

 .. note::
     - Tiered storage for Aiven for Apache Kafka® is supported starting from Apache Kafka® version 3.6.
     - Tiered storage for Aiven for Apache Kafka® is not available for startup-2 plans.
-    - Azure blob storage is not yet supported for tiered storage in Aiven for Apache Kafka.

 Benefits of tiered storage